dongzhblake/LDER-GE/README.md

 - SAMPLE_SIZE_OF_LD_REF (required): The sample size of the LD reference (e.g., 489 for 1000G)

-- ETHNIC (optional): Ethnic of the GWAS cohort; 'eur' for European ancestry.

 - METHOD (optional): Default='lder'.
 We also provide a choice of 'both', which outputs the results for both LDER and LDSC.

 - NUMBER_OF_CORES (optional): The number of cores for computation in parallel.

-- INFLATION_FACTOR (optional): Pre-specified inflation factor, default=NULL.

 ## :bulb: Output

-If `method='lder'`, the `runLDER` function returns a list with 4 elements:
+If `method='lder'`, the `runLDER_GE` function returns a list with 4 elements:

-`h2`: Estimated heritability by LDER
+`h2`: Estimated GE proportion by LDER-GE

-`inf`: Estimated inflation factor by LDER
+`inf`: Estimated intercept by LDER-GE

-`h2.se`: The standard error of estimated heritability estimated with block-jackknife.
+`h2.se`: The standard error of estimated GE proportion with block-jackknife.

-`inf.se`: The standard error of estimated inflation factor estimated with block-jackknife.
+`inf.se`: The standard error of estimated intercept with block-jackknife.

-If `method='both'`, the `runLDER` function returns a list containing the results of both LDER and LDSC.
+If `method='both'`, the `runLDER` function returns a list containing the results of both LDER-GE and LDSC-based methods.

 ## :key: A Simplified Pipeline